 Satellites capture multiple SAR images of the entire pipe system and a unique algorithm scores pipe segments.
 Trained on five years of leaks discovered by Utilis, the algorithm assesses the deficiency of an entire pipe system using multiple SAR images.

 A GIS dataset with deficiency levels assigned by pipe ID is provided.
-Compatible with all GIS and GIS-based asset management planning software, this pipe deficiency insight can be combined with data such as pipe age, material and work orders from surfacing leaks, refining pipe replacement planning models or water system master plans.
+Compatible with all GIS and GIS-based asset management planning software, this pipe deficiency insight can be combined with data such as pipe age, material and work orders from surfacing leaks in order to refine pipe replacement planning models or water system master plans.